 - HIGH SCHOOL: Teachers will approach you if they believe you need assistance.

 - COLLEGE: Professors are usually open and helpful, but expect and want you to attend their scheduled office hours if you need assistance.
+Students will also have resources like an Academic Skills Center or Writing Center at their disposal should they need it.

 - HIGH SCHOOL: You are expected to read short assignments that are then discussed in class.
 You may study outside of class as little as 2 hours a week, and this may be mostly test preparation.